rivera-lanasm/ScalaFP_Coursera/week1/week1_notes.md

 9 + 16
 25
 ```
-- this **substituion model** is formalized in the lambda calculus, which is foundation of FP
+- this **substituion model** is formalized in the lambda calculus
-  - Alonzo Church
   - Note that this model cannot express operators with **side effects**

 **Termination**
 - not every expression reduces to a value (in an infinite number of steps)

-- Note an alternative evaluation strategy for SumofSquares: **call by name, CBN**
+Note an alternative evaluation strategy for SumofSquares:
+**Call by Name, CBN**
 - CBN is another implementation of substitution model
 ```
 // CBN --> NAMES before ARGS